Liam-DeVoe/liam-devoe/README.md

 Hey there!
 I spend quite a lot of time working on property-based testing and fuzzing.
-While I'm an academic at heart, I focus on writing impactful software, which is why I left my PhD program at Northeastern with a Masters for industry.
+While I'm an academic at heart, I focus on writing high-quality, impactful software, which is why I left my PhD program at Northeastern with a Masters for industry.

 I maintain [Hypothesis](https://github.com/hypothesisWorks/hypothesis/), Python's property-based testing library[^1].
 Together with [Zac](https://zhd.dev/), I wrote [HypoFuzz](https://github.com/zac-HD/hypofuzz), a coverage-guided fuzzer for Hypothesis.